-Unfortunately, however, they certainly cannot tear themselves from the roots and take a walk towards the light when completely covered in shade, or left in a vase to rot in the dark.
+Unfortunately, however, they certainly cannot tear themselves away from the roots and take a walk towards the light when they are completely covered by shade, or left in a pot to rot in the dark.
 At least until Hexa arrives.

 This is where it enters the scene Sun Tianqi, a researcher who works in the field of robotics, neuroscience and artificial intelligence.
 Sun (nomen omen, the Latins said) is the founder of vincross, the company that created Hexa a year ago.